 - If the “&” symbol is included in your Organization / Organisation Unit name, type out “and” instead.

 How to generate the CSR?

-Alternately, if your web server / hosting control panel allows you to import an externally generated CSR & Private key, you can generate a CSR (with a 2048-bit Private key) using an online free service such as csrgenerator.com.
+Alternately, if your web server / hosting control panel allows you to import an externally generated CSR & Private key, you can generate a CSR (with a 2048-bit Private key) using our online free service.

 How do I check / decode the CSR generated?
 What can I do if I noticed something incorrect in my CSR?

 You can use an online decoder tool to verify the CSR generated.
 It is impossible to edit any fields once it has been created.
 You will need to generate a new CSR with the correct details.